LoyolaChicagoBooks/introcs-csharp/rst/overload-op.rst

 ----------------------------------------------------

 The Rational class is a fine example of a useful utility class.
-Still, to an experience user it has a striking deficiency:
+Still, to an experienced user, it has a striking deficiency:
 A Rational is a *number* and we are used to doing arithmetic with standard operators.
 We would like to replace the mouthful ``frac1.Multiply(frac2)`` by our common symbolism for multiplication,